tlouyeken22/multiply-react-poc/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+In the project directory, assuming you have npm installed, you can install the project dependencies(node_modules) by running:

+### `npn i` or `npn install`

+After successfully installation of dependencies, to start a local development build - run;

 ### `yarn start`

-Runs the app in the development mode.<br>
+This runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>